nourbenmoulehem/mlops-starter/README.md

 - **Traefik** : ingress controller (built into k3s)
 - **NFS** : persistent storage for MLflow database and artifacts
 - **uv** : Python package and project manager
+- **ArgoCD** : GitOps CD — watches the repo and syncs the cluster on every manifest change
+- **GitHub Actions** : CI pipeline — builds and pushes the image, updates the manifest tag to trigger ArgoCD

 # Final words